 Tip 6: Clean the lint filter

+With a clogged lint filter, your clothes dry slower, and the machine works harder and wastes energy.
+But that's just the beginning of your troubles.
 Because the lint still has to go somewhere, it bypasses the filter, collects in the dryer's vent line, and reduces airflow even further.

 Tip 7: Don’t spray switches